 "Do I want to be a guard?"

+The woman ignited a fireball out of nothing in her hand.
 "I don't have time to waste!
 Tell me something or I'll torture you!"
-She ignited a fireball out of nothing in her hand.

 I figured a flying woman wasn't likely to be an ally of the king, so I told the truth.
 "I'm a rebel.
 I escaped one of the cities on my home pillar" - I pointed - "but got captured.
 She's a guard, but there's good in her."